doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 Data Retrieval
 --------------

 Using a database implies retrieval of data.
-Its the primary use-case of a database.
+It is the primary use-case of a database.
 For this purpose each database vendor exposes a Client API that can be integrated into all the programming languages.
 PHP has a generic abstraction layer for this kind of Client API called PDO (PHP Data Objects).
 However because of disagreements